armadaproject/armada/quickstart.md

 # Armada Quickstart

-The purpose of this guide is to install a minimal local Armada deployment for testing and evaluation purposes.
+The main purpose of this guide is to install a minimal local Armada deployment for testing and evaluation purposes.

 ## Pre-requisites